Responding to the Annulment Papers

 If you would like this injunction issued, you must file a written request asking the Clerk of Court to issue one.
 Fill out the request below, and the Clerk will issue a detailed injunction when you file.

-After you fill out the papers above, you will need to file them with the family court.
+After you fill out the papers above, file them with the family court.
 The fee to file these papers is $217.
 The fee is payable by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.